 Population: 32 million

-Language: Spanish— read more about the Language barrier below
+Language: Spanish (and Quechua)— read more about the Language barrier below

 Currency: Sol (abbreviated S/ or S/.)— read more about Money in Peru below